Publishing JavaScript/TypeScript packages on npm registry

 .

-dist is something you don't want to push into your repository, therefore, it usually gets ignored by git(through .gitignore file which we will talk about later).
+is something you don't want to push into your repository, therefore, it usually gets ignored by git(through

 {